-All investments present a risk of loss of capital.
+All investments present a risk of loss capital.
 The maximum loss of capital on long equity securities and unit trusts is limited to the fair value of those positions.
+The maximum loss of capital on derivatives is limited to the notional contract values of those positions.